MagneticParticleImaging/OpenMPIData.jl/docs/src/phantoms.md

 # Phantoms

 Here, we describe the phantoms being used during the MPI measurements.
+All phantoms share the same robot mount defining the coordinate system.
+The robot mount is fixed in positive X direction.
+The flat side marks the positive Z direction.
+Poistive Y direction is then defined by right hand rule.

 ## Resolution Phantom

 The resolution phantom consits of 5 tubes filled with **Perimag** featuring a concentration of **50 mmol**.
 The 5 tubes have a common origin on one side of the phantom.
 From there the extend in different angles from this origin within the XY and the YZ plane.
-As the imaging system features the strong gradient in Z direction the angles in the YZ plane are chosen smaller () than in XY direction ().
+As the imaging system features the strong gradient in Z direction the angles in the YZ plane are chosen smaller (**10 deg and 15 deg**) than in XY direction (**20 deg and 30 deg**).
 By chosing different planes, one can determine the capable resolution due to different distances of the tubes.

 ![Resolution Phantom](./phantoms/resolutionPhantom/resolutionPhantom_1.JPG)

 ![Resolution Phantom](./phantoms/resolutionPhantom/resolutionPhantom_2.JPG)

+### CAD Data

+![SolidWorks Part File] (./phantoms/resolutionPhantom/Phantom1_Resolution.SLDPRT)
+![STL File] (./phantoms/resolutionPhantom/Phantom1_Resolution.STL)
+![STEP File] (./phantoms/resolutionPhantom/Phantom1_Resolution.STEP)

 ## Concentration Phantom